 All of our pottery is lead free, food, dishwasher, and microwave safe.

-Each piece is made when you order it and has slight variations and the artist’s signature and year on the bottom, letting you know that they came straight from our pottery studio to your home!.
+Each piece is made by hand and has slight variations and the artist’s signature and year on the bottom, letting you know that they came straight from our pottery studio to your home!.

 About the Artist